twisted/twisted/docs/web/howto/web-in-60/session-endings.rst

         sessionTimeout = 60

-To have Twisted Web actually make use of this session class, rather than the default, it is also necessary to override the ``sessionFactory`` attribute of :api:`twisted.web.server.makeServer <makeServer>` .
-We could do this with another subclass, but we could also do it to just one instance of ``makeServer`` :
+To have Twisted Web actually make use of this session class, rather than the default, it is necessary to pass it to :api:`twisted.web.server.makeServer <makeServer>` in the ``sessionFactory`` keyword argument:

 .. code-block:: python

     from twisted.web.server import makeServer

-    factory = makeServer(rootResource)
+    factory = makeServer(rootResource, sessionFactory=ShortSession)
-    factory.sessionFactory = ShortSession

-Sessions given out for requests served by this ``makeServer`` will use ``ShortSession`` and only last one minute without activity.
+Sessions given out for requests served by the ``factory`` created will use ``ShortSession`` and only last one minute without activity.

 You can have arbitrary functions run when sessions expire, too.
 This can be useful for cleaning up external resources associated with the session, tracking usage statistics, and more.
 This functionality is provided via :api:`twisted.web.server.Session.notifyOnExpire <Session.notifyOnExpire>` .
 It accepts a single argument: a function to call when the session expires.
 Here's a trivial example which prints a message whenever a session expires:

 .. code-block:: python

     from twisted.web.resource import Resource